redoakcanyon/HATPowerBoard/README.md

 * Monitors the Power Controller on/off switch.
 When the switch is pressed (and the raspi is powered), the daemon will initiate shutdown and power off the Raspberry Pi.
 * The deamon provides user access to the current battery level.

 After installation, see the manual file for details:

 ```
 man rocpmd
 ```

-Installation on your Raspberry Pi
+Installing on your Raspberry Pi
 ---------------------------------
+These are the steps to install the software on your Raspberry Pi

 Obtain the git-core and update/upgrade the OS:
 ```
 sudo apt-get install git-core